All Guides

 • Cell phone: $15–$30/month (Telcel or AT&T Mexico work well)

 Summer electricity warning: Mazatlan summers are hot and humid.
 Running A/C can push your CFE bill to $150–$250+/month.
-Many expats budget for this seasonal spike.
+Budget for this seasonal spike - it catches people off guard the first year.

 Healthcare

-Healthcare costs are the part that surprises expats most.
+Healthcare costs are the part that surprises people most.
+The first time you see a doctor's bill here, you'll think something is missing.

 • Doctor visit (private): $25–$50